Tax Lien Sale

 The designated location and times are subject to change.

 The Ranch (Fairgrounds and Event Center)

 5280 Arena Circle, Loveland, CO

 To reach The Ranch, exit I-25 at Crossroads Boulevard, Exit 259.
 Travel east one mile to Fairgrounds Avenue (County Road 5), go north to the entrance and proceed to the first building on the right.

 Please park in the gravel lot southeast of the Thomas McKee 4-H Community Building.
 Marked handicapped parking spaces are available directly in front of the building.

 For a detailed map of The Ranch and Thomas McKee 4-H Community Building, click here.

-If you would like to receive a packet for the Tax Lien Sale, please send $5.00 (credit cards are not acceptable) to:
+If you would like to receive an informational packet for the tax lien sale, please send $5.00 cash or check to:

 Larimer County Treasurer's Office